suggest-go/suggest-go.github.io/docs/purpose.md

 Some of these dictionaries could be pretty large, and it might be tedious for a customer to choose the correct option from the dictionary.
 Having the possibility of Top-k approximate string search in a dictionary is significant in these cases.

+This demo shows autocomplete feature for the dictionary of 2000 vehicle model names.

+*Please type "tayota cmry"*

 <div id="remote" class="suggest-query-form">
     <input type="search" id="query" class="typeahead" placeholder="Type model name ...">
 </div>